-3.2) Data Collection Tools/Instruments:
+3.3 Data Collection Tools/Instruments:

-- Which tools will be used for data collection (i.e. Questionnaire, Structured Interviews, Observations, etc) according to the need of the project? - Why a particular tool is selected? - Is it possible to use multiple tools?
+• Which tools will be used for data collection (i.e. Questionnaire, Structured Interviews),

+- Observations, etc.) according to the need of the project? - Why a particular tool is selected?
+If you have used the questionnaire which scale have you used for that? - Have you used multiple tools?
 If yes provide justification.

-3.3) Subjects/Participants:
+3.4 Subjects/Participants:

 - What is the target population?

-- What sampling frame will be used?

-- What type of sampling technique will be used?
+Which level of the employees will you select? - What is the unit of analysis? (individual, group or organization) - From which level of the organization you have collected the data - What is the sample size? - What sampling frame will be used? - What type of sampling technique will be used?
+And why?

-3.4) Fieldwork/Data Collection:
+3.5 Fieldwork/Data Collection:

-- How will the data be collected? - How will the quality control be assured during data collection? - How will the answers about practical issues be answered?
-For example if you are going to carry out survey, then think about where and for how long this survey will be carried out?
-Will organizations (specify names) provide you access (physical, time, documents) to what you need for your project? - 3.5) Data Processing & Analysis: (Methods you will use to extract and process the information you will gather) - How will the analysis be carried out? - Which software package (MS Excel, SPSS, etc.) will be used for data entry and analysis?
+- How will the data be collected? - How will the quality control be assured during data collection? - How will the answers about practical issues be answered? - For example, if you are going to carry out survey, then think about where and for how long this survey will be carried out?
+Will organizations (specify names) provide you access (physical, time, documents) to what you need for your project?

+3.6 Data Processing & Analysis: (Methods you will use to extract and process the information you will gather)

+- How will the analysis be carried out? - Which software package (MS Excel, SPSS, etc.) will be used for data entry and analysis? - Which statistical technique will you apply for the analysis (Refer to your objectives for the selection of the appropriate technique)